 - The US requires a "sulfite" warning label and Australia requires a label indicating "preservative 220," but nearly all winemakers add sulfites, including those in France, Italy, Spain, Australia, Chile, etc etc. So, the wine you drink in foreign countries contains sulfites, but you just are not being warned about it when purchased abroad.
 Survey studies show that European wines contain an average of 80 mg/L sulfites just as in the US.

 - There are a few (very few) winemakers who make wines without adding sulfites.
 In the US, organic wine must be made without added sulfites.
 These are unusual because the wine is very perishable and often have unusual aromas from the aldehydes that are normally bound and rended aroma-less by the sulftes.
+In Europe organic wines are call bio- but sulfites are allowed in production, but not in those exported to the US.
+The term "natural" winemaking is used in Europe for no-sulfite-added wines.
 Look for these wines at natural food stores.

 - There is no medical research data showing that sulfites cause headaches!
 There is something in red wine that causes headaches, but the cause has not yet been discovered.
 Refer to the Bakalinsky article above.
 To avoid these common headaches, try drinking less wine, and drink with food.
 If you think sulfites are causing your headache, try eating some orange-colored dried apricots, and let me know if that induces a headache.
 If not, sulftes are not the likely culprit.
 These bright colored dried fruits typically have 2000 mg/kg sulfites, so a two ounce serving (56 gm) should contain about 112 mg sulfites.
 It is certainly possible that sulfites cause headaches, but as noted above, there is no data available.
 Feel free to send a memo to the NIH suggesting this be the target of future research so the question can be addressed.